 Since all Clifford algebras are isomorphic to a matrix algebra of the form \({\mathbb{K}(n)}\) or \({\mathbb{K}(n)\oplus\mathbb{K}(n)}\), every Clifford algebra has either one unique real faithful irrep, called the pinor rep, or two real unfaithful irreps on the same vector space, called the positive pinor rep and the negative pinor rep. Similarly, every complexified Clifford algebra has either one faithful or two unfaithful complex irreps, also called pinor reps, and as we saw previously, these are also irreps of the real Clifford algebra on the same complex vector space.
 Various sub-classes of these irreps have corresponding names that are used in physics:

-The even subalgebra \({C_{0}(r,s)\cong C(r,s-1)}\) thus also has either a unique faithful irrep, called the spinor rep, or two unfaithful irreps on the same vector space, called the right-handed and left-handed chiral spinor reps (AKA reduced spinor, semi-spinor, or half-spinor reps).
+The even subalgebra \({C_{0}(r,s)\cong C(r,s-1)}\) and its complexification thus also have either a unique faithful irrep, called the spinor rep, or two unfaithful irreps on the same vector space, called the right-handed and left-handed chiral spinor reps (AKA reduced spinor, semi-spinor, or half-spinor reps).
 The above sub-classes of irreps then have names when they are applied to \({C_{0}\left(r,s\right)}\):

 Thus a pinor rep may be irreducible as a representation of the Clifford algebra, but reducible when restricting the action to the even subalgebra, decomposing into two chiral spinor irreps.
 Elements of the vector space acted on by either pinor or spinor reps are called spinors, and are prefixed by the rep name (e.g. Dirac spinor); chiral spinors are sometimes called semi-spinors or half-spinors, and the vector space of spinors is called the spinor space.